AuxXxilium/AuxXxilium/README.md

 Arc is a customized Redpill Loader for DSM 7.x (Xpenology) with enhanced Hardwaresupport, Addons, Extensions, guided(semi-automated) Installation and more.
 Multiple customization options are built-in.
 It is modified to run on different Hardware (see Wiki for more Informations).

 - Commercial use is not permitted and strictly forbidden!!!
-- Synology, DSM and all Parts are under Copyright / Registered Trademark and under Ownership by Synology Inc.
+- DSM and all Parts are under Copyright / Ownership or Registered Trademark by Synology Inc.

 ## Arc Project